School Religious Studies Trip to New York

 - Itinerary planning service

 The Museum of Chinese in the Americas (MoCA) is the first museum of its kind dedicated to reclaiming, preserving, and interpreting the history and culture of the Chinese and their descendants in the Western Hemisphere.
 It was founded in 1980 as the New York Chinatown History Project.
-However after several name chages, in 1995 it was renamed the Museum of Chinese in the Americas.
-People of all back...
+People of all backgrounds are able to explore the diversity and complexity of Chinese history and culture, while ga...

-School children come with stereotypes and leave with a new and vital perspective as their classes walk and talk in the neighborhood.
-In addition your tour will include a captivating and warm introduction by a friendly Chassidic Jew, and a visit to an impressive and moving Chassidic Synagogue.
-You will see a Scribe writing an actual Torah Scroll with quill and feather, and experience the awesome hi...
+Students come with stereotypes and leave with a new and vital perspective as they walk and talk in the neighborhood.
+Your tour will include a captivating and warm introduction by a friendly Chassidic Jew, and a visit to an impressive and moving Chassidic Synagogue.
+You will see a Scribe writing an actual Torah Scroll with quill and feather, and experience the awesome history of a Chassidic Library...

-Whilst Saint Patrick’s Cathedral was opened in 1879, it was over 150 years ago that Archbishop John Hughes announced his inspired ambition to build the “new” Saint Patrick’s Cathedral.
+Whilst Saint Patrick’s Cathedral opened in 1879, it was over 150 years ago that Archbishop John Hughes announced his inspired ambition to build the “new” Saint Patrick’s Cathedral.
 It is the seat of the archbishop of the Roman Catholic Archdiocese of New York.
-The cathedral is decorated in a neo-gothic-style and is located on the east side of Fifth Avenue between 50th and 51st streets in midto...
+The cathedral is decorated in a neo-gothic-style and is located on the east side of Fifth Avenue between 50th ...

-The Lower East Side Tenement Museum demonstrates the experiences of a variety of immigrants and migrants who lived in the Lower East Side of Manhattan.
-Visitors can see carefully restored apartments and learn about the lives of its past residents such as the German Jewish Gumpertz family from 1870 who lived through the Great Panic of 1974 or the Levine family from Poland who ran a garment business...
+The Tenement Museum demonstrates the experiences of a variety of immigrants and migrants who lived in the Lower East Side of Manhattan.
+Visitors can see carefully restored apartments and learn about the lives of its past residents such as the German Jewish Gumpertz family from 1870 who lived through the Great Panic of 1874, or the Levine family from Poland who ran a garment business out of their a...

 Reaching more than a quarter of a mile into the Manhattan sky, the Empire State Building was the world's tallest building from its completion in 1931 until 1970.
 The Oberservation Deck wraps around the building's spire, providing 360-degree views of New York and beyond.
-From there, you’ll get one-of-a-kind views of Central Park, The Hudson River and East River, The Brooklyn Bridge, Times Square, T...
+From here, you’ll get one-of-a-kind views of Central Park, The Hudson River and East River, The Brooklyn Bridge, Ti...

 Hostelling International NY

-It is just one block from Broadway Avenue and a main subway line, and only minutes from Central Park.
+The hostel is situated just one block from Broadway Avenue and a main subway line, and only minutes from Central Park.

 What our teachers had to say about this destination